waelitani/carleman-linearization-lattice-boltzmann/README.md

 # Carleman Linearization of lattice Boltzmann
-This is a repository of MATLAB codes accompanying "Analysis of Carleman Linearization of Lattice Boltzmann". if you find this work useful in your research, please cite:
+This is a repository of MATLAB codes accompanying "Analysis of Carleman Linearization of Lattice Boltzmann".
+If you find this work useful in your research, please cite:

 Itani, W. & Succi, S. (2021). *Analysis of Carleman Linearization of Lattice Boltzmann*.